Grands Projets of François Mitterrand: Opéra Bastille

-Ministère des Finances et de l'Économie
+Ministry of the Economy and Finance building

-The Ministère des Finances et de l'Économie building is located at 1 Boulevard de Bercy.
+The Ministry of the Economy and Finance building is located at 1 Boulevard de Bercy.
 It extends down to the Seine and was the result of a 1982 competition.
 A national competition was held with entrants providing building designs for 225000 m2 of office space which would constitute a "grand gesture".
 Height restrictions of the time precluded the construction of a tower on the narrow site that was T-shaped and split in two by the Rue de Bercy Paul Chemetov and Borja Huidobro were the winning designers.
+The Ministry of Finance and Economy was located in the Richelieu Wing of the Louvre and had to be relocated with the repurpose of the Louvre.

 Built in 1988, Building A and Building B bridge over the Rue de Bercy.
 At 70 m in length, six levels each span over Quai de la Rapee.
 The building is nicknamed the "steamboat" because of its extreme length.
 A viaduct became a principal building facade with a moat separating the buildings from the boulevard.
 The Ministère des Finances building received mixed reviews, including a comparison to Fascist and Stalinist architecture, or a motorway tollgate.